 After studies in sociology, Yann Beuron studied singing at the Conservatoire National Supérieur de Musique de Paris, with Anna Maria Bondi, and obtained the first prize in 1996.
 In December 1995, he made his debut at the Opéra du Rhin as Belmonte in Die Entführung aus dem Serail, under the direction of William Christie.

 The year following, he made his debut at the Palais Garnier in Paris in a new production of Rameau’s Hippolyte et Aricie.
 He returned to this theatre in 2004 to sing a new production of Ravel’s L’Heure Espagnole, in 2006 to sing a new production of Gluck’s Iphigénie en Tauride and more recently in Les Contes d’Hoffmann.

 In subsequent years, his engagements rapidly increased: Cosi Fan Tutte (Bordeaux, Stuttgart), Idomeneo (Marseille), Don Giovanni (Lisbon), Il Barbiere di Siviglia and Mignon (Toulouse), Falstaff (Marseille, Festival d’Aix en Provence), La Cenerentola (Brussels, Lausanne), La Belle Hélène (Théâtre du Châtelet), Hamlet and L’Heure Espagnole (Royal Opera House, Covent Garden and recently in Stuttgart under Stéphane Denève and in La Scala conducted by Marc Minkowski), Dialogues des Carmélites (Theater an der Wien with Bertrand de Billy).
 In 2003, Yann Beuron made his debut in the United States with the San Francisco Opera (Barbiere di Siviglia).

 A frequent guest soloist on the concert podium, he has performed with the Orchestre du Capitole de Toulouse, the Orchestre de Bordeaux-Aquitaine, the Ensemble Orchestral de Paris, the Orchestre Philharmonique de Radio France, the Rotterdam Philharmonic and the Swedish Radio Symphony Orchestra.
 He recently sang with les Musiciens du Louvre in Mozart’s Requiem (Paris, Barcelona, Valencia, Hamburg, Krakow…).

-Since 2011, he has been working with his voice teacher Daniel Ottevaere.
+Since 2011, he works with his voice teacher Daniel Ottevaere.

 This biography should not be edited without permission from Intermezzo.